 - Contains 17 Ayurvedic recipes for good digestion and a strong immune system

 - Inspires to simplify and enrich your life

 - Tells you how to turn your critical inner voice into a loving power coach

 - Teaches you how to find peace and quiet in a hectic world

-- Stimulates authenticity, sincerity, and connectedness
+- Promotes authenticity, sincerity, and connection

 About the author